-If a student violates this regulation, the dean will confer with the student.
+If a student violates this regulation, the Assistant Principal for Student Supports will confer with the student.
 Consequences to these infractions may include, but are not limited to, loss of privileges, detentions, reassignment, suspension and/or expulsion.

-The dean will make a reasonable attempt to contact and will send a letter to the student's parent(s) or legal guardian informing them of the disciplinary action.
+The Assistant Principal for Student Supports will make a reasonable attempt to contact and will send a letter to the student's parent(s) or legal guardian informing them of the disciplinary action.